Recipe Difficulty: Easy

 What is Dhal?

-Dhal can also be spelled dal, dahl or daal (I'm not sure if one spelling is more correct).
-It's a term used in the Indian subcontinent to describe dried beans, lentils or peas.
+Dhal, (also spelled dal, dahl or daal) is a term used in the Indian subcontinent to describe dried beans, lentils or peas.
 It also is a term used for the finished dish, of which many variations exist.
-I don't know how authentic my recipe is, but it's what I like to eat.
+I don't know how authentic my recipe is, but it's yummy and what I like to eat.

 Red Lentil Dhal with Coconut Milk